Team11-Latvia/tantalis-neo3-nft-and-data-dapp/README.md

 Buy and sell Data objects

 ## What is your project’s concept and how is it designed to succeed or differentiate itself in the market?

+Full feature service, choose one from 3 methods of NFT deployment and platform will do eeverything for you.

 ## What is your project’s value proposition?

 Simple Dapp Tool for NFT and data Deployment using only NEO wallet for interaction.
 Pay for everything in GAS not platform tokens.

 Opensourcing NEO3 node plugins and OpenAPI that helps others to interact with Blockchain.
 Smart contract compiler - Deploy Smart contractfrom Temaplate and add user input data on the fly.